ducksrfr/mac_admin/README.md

 ### Resolve an out-of-sync FileVault password with mobile AD user accounts
 * There is a major bug in Mojave with AD-bound mobile user accounts.
 If a user's password is reset off of the Mac (like in Active Directory, Okta, or an AD-bound Windows PC) the FileVault password is never updated to reflect the password change.
 * Users may report that their Keychain or account password at the login screen alternates between the old and new/current network password based on whether they are connected to the corporate network.
-* A simple restart does not resolve the mismatched FileVault password
 * `Mojave_FileVault_Sync.sh` in the scripts folder revokes and reissues a Secure Token, then updates the FileVault preboot volume
 * I use a [LAPS script](https://github.com/ducksrfr/LAPSforMac) in a Jamf extended attribute at my org, so this script also pulls that password value for use with `sysadminctl`
 * Members of the MacAdmins Slack report that Apple has acknowledged the issue, however a resolution date is unknown.
 The issue is still present as of 10.14.3.